Search This Blog

 None of the lifetime castings were either dated by the foundries nor were they numbered sequentially, though the castings from RBW that were numbered in a closed edition were, I believe, cast posthumously for MacNeil's second wife and son.
 Those bronzes are also marked "Cire Perdue Cast" so are easy to identify.
 I do not have a provenance for mine, the person who sold me this bronze had bought it fifteen years earlier from an online dealer, so I do not know who was the original purchaser or when it was purchased.
 The auction house that I suspect may have sold it in 1988 lost all of their records in a disastrous fire in 1990.
 Research is ongoing, but I may have hit a proverbial firewall.
 Most of the other lifetime (of H. A. MacNeil that is) castings of Primitive Chant are owned by museums, including the Metropolitan Museum of Art in New York City, the Gilcrease Museum in Tulsa (they have two!) and the Smithsonian in Washington, DC.
 No matter the provenance, I'm in rarified company!

-Here we have a bronze statue of an athletic sixteen year old Lakota youth.
+Here we have a bronze statue of an athletic sixteen (or seventeen, his birth records are approximate) year old Lakota youth.
 The sculpture stands approximately 24.5" tall and has been deemed period authentic by a couple experts.
 He is wearing a loincloth with just a fringe of a front flap and no rear flap (some have a rear flap, but like the 1894 original, mine doesn't), low moccasins and two upright feathers in his hair (many of the bronzes have one feather curled over, mine is closer to the 1894 original).
 He is dancing sinuously with his right foot raised to his own music which he makes by blowing into the crook of his right elbow.
 The sculpting is fantastic, a beautiful example from a master sculptor of the Beaux Arts era.
 The bronze is in magnificent condition, especially considering its age.
 There are no dents or bent parts, only a couple light scratches in the patina commensurate with age.
 These will "heal" over time to an extent as the bronze further ages.
 I have cleaned and waxed him, removing the interstitial dirt and sealing the surface from the elements.

 I present to you Hermon Atkins MacNeil's 1894 masterpiece, Primitive Chant to the Great Spirit.
 New pictures will follow after I put together a new backdrop, but for now, Black Pipe dances in my back yard, dappled in sunlight.
 Enjoy!
 I know I do.